Gias-uddin-vuiya/Topicwise-DSA-Notes-and-Solutions/Notes/recursion.md

 ## Understanding Call Stack

 Call Stack is a data structure.
-When i function call then all of the function call one ofter another.
+When a function call then all of the function call one ofter another.

 **Example:**